 Meeting Basic Community Needs: helps families build English language proficiency, pursue citizenship and employment, establish medical/dental homes, provides meals and helps with SNAP applications and renewals and helps families file state and federal income tax returns.
 The program also translates important documents from other relevant health and social service agencies, enhancing their ability to serve these clients with limited English proficiency.

-Youth Program: includes; Youth Leadership Program, Life After High School Program, Young Women’s Leadership Council, Summer Youth Camp volunteers, One-on-one mentoring/case management, Creating Lasting Family Connections Program
+Youth Program: Youth Leadership Program, Life After High School Program, Young Women’s Leadership Council, Summer Youth Camp volunteers, One-on-one mentoring/case management, Creating Lasting Family Connections Program

 Boys & Girls Clubs of Lincoln/Lancaster County